rangaistus/rangaistus/README.md

 Software Developer - Coding is fun!
 -----------------------------------

-I’ve been learning to code for 3 years now, still in a course but almost finished it.
-I started HTML, CSS, JS at school but I had a passion for backend development and that’s why I choose backend course.
+I've been learning to code for 3 years now, still in a course but almost finished with it.
+I started with HTML, CSS, and JS at school, but I developed a passion for backend development, which is why I chose a backend course at my school.

 * 🌍  I'm based in The Hague
 * ✉️  You can contact me at [emirhanbyc12@gmail.com](mailto:emirhanbyc12@gmail.com)